Digbeth you are Spoiling Us!

 Following a recommendation from a colleague, we decided that the Kanteen concept sounded worthwhile investigating.
 First impressions were very welcoming with a suggestion to take a table to sit down to read the menu before ordering at the till (handy if you’re paying separately).

-The décor of the place is akin to an English country garden, with a hanging garden above a large table which was accommodated by a group of students (nice to see some of them realise you can’t live off cider and pasta for over a term) and there are various board games stacked on the wall, which customers are invited to take and play.
+The décor of the place is akin to an English country garden.
+A hanging garden above a large table was accommodated by a group of students (nice to see some of them realise you can’t live off cider and pasta for over a term) and there are various board games stacked on the wall, which customers are invited to take and play.
 Indeed, a family had come in just after us and sat on the table opposite to play what looked like a very intense game of Scrabble.

-The food arrived and was absolutely delicious – Jimm even managed to eat kale (I have to force him to eat greens), without making the noise our cat does before he vomits.
+The food arrived and was absolutely delicious – Jimm even managed to eat a vegetable without making the noise our cat does before he vomits.
 The chorizo in mine had some heat but wasn’t unbearably spicy, the flavours combined on the plate worked beautifully.
 The owner was pottering about, talking to the customers and helping collect plates, and we had a chat about how Kanteen had meant to have been open two weeks previously, but obviously there are always teething problems with these kind of projects.

 We thanked him for a lovely meal and headed off to try the new urban brewery which was just up the road (and rather dangerously, only a two-minute walk from my office).

-Having only been open three days, I asked the girl on the bar how business was and she informed me that on the Thursday and Friday evenings it was pleasingly busy and this evening was looking to continue the trend.
+Having only been open three days, I asked the barmaid how business was and she informed me that on the Thursday and Friday evenings it was pleasingly busy and this evening was looking to continue the trend.
 And on cue as we enjoyed our beer the bar started filling up and by the time we left the atmosphere of the place was starting to change to an almost ‘night-out’ vibe.

 It really wasn’t badly priced as far as city prices for drinks can go and it does have a really distinct feel to it.
 There is a ladder by all the brewing equipment so you can explore these yourself, and all the staff seemed more than happy to answer any questions you might have.
 I can’t think of anywhere even near the city centre which has the same attraction, and as mentioned, with my office being so close I’m sure I’ll be back in the not too distant future.